cardano-foundation/state-of-the-developer-ecosystem/2024/questions.md

 |29|Where/how do you look for technical details on Cardano?|:heavy_check_mark:||
 |30|On average, how satisfied are you with the technical answers/details you find in documentation and within the community?|:heavy_check_mark:||

-## Questions from 2023
+## Proposed Questions for 2024
-List of questions from the 2023 survey:
+List of questions proposed for the 2024 survey:

 1. **How many years of experience do you have writing/deploying software?**
     1. I never wrote or deployed software